“Dat Aliis Laetitiam Aliis Temperiem”

 - Tiger Waterfall (Hang Cop waterfall)

 Tiger waterfall is located in the east of the city centre, unlike other falls which are mostly in the southwest.
 The fall is about 12km away from Da Lat at Xuan Tho commune, easily reached by car or motorbike through highway 20.
-Two last kilometers will give you a ride through a lush pine forest.
+Two last kilometres will give you a ride through a lush pine forest.

 The fall is 25m high and 10m wide with unique rock setting.
 The water is so clean and cool, flowing between trees and leaves.
 There is an actual cave which is believed the place tigers and wild beasts dwelled in the past.
 So a part of the cave was filled but the rest is still opened for tourists.

 Literally, in Vietnamese, “Hang Cop” means Tiger’s cave, related to a story of a tiger and a hero.
-In year 1950, the land was still full of forests and wild animals.
+In the year 1950, the land was still full of forests and wild animals.
 A tiger was dwelling in the cave near the fall, threatening the lives of many people.
 A Chi’ll man once met the tiger and shot an arrow to its leg and since then the tiger never showed up again.

 In the yard near the fall, you can see both the statues of the tiger and our hero demonstrating a scene of the story.
 Admission fee is 10,000VND.
 The facilities are quite decent with bench, toilet and picnic huts….